 There is strong argument for using the same diagnostic criteria for both adult and child bipolar.

-4. The recent decision by the American Psychiatric Association that as NO EVIDENCE exists to justify bipolar disorder in children who don’t meet the bipolar symptoms criteria for adults.
-Instead, the latest edition of the Diagnostic Manual used by mental health experts (the DSM-V) includes a new category, called “temper dysregulation disorder with dysphoria,” (TDD) for children who are aggressive and irritable.
+4. The recent decision by the American Psychiatric Association is that NO EVIDENCE exists to justify bipolar disorder in children who don’t meet the bipolar symptoms criteria for adults.
+Instead, the latest edition of the diagnostic manual used by mental health experts (the DSM-5) includes a new category, called “temper dysregulation disorder with dysphoria,” (TDD) for children who are aggressive and irritable.

 Another important thing to understand is that in children, other conditions such as ADHD can look a lot like bipolar.
 In fact, some children may have both.
 You will not be able to make any diagnostic progress via the Internet.
-A more appropriate approach is to schedule a personal consultation with a board-certified child and adolescent psychiatrist, experienced in mood disorders.
+A more appropriate approach is to schedule a personal consultation with a board-certified child and adolescent psychiatrist or a licensed psychologist with experience in diagnosing mood disorders.

 PLEASE UNDERSTAND – I am NOT saying there is no such thing as bipolar kids – just that they are RARE!

-Just please keep in mind that the recent 4000% increase in diagnosing childhood bipolar disorder is largely without foundation and is statistically very unlikely that your child has bipolar disorder, especially if they are 14 or younger.
+Just please keep in mind that the recent 4000% increase in diagnosing childhood bipolar disorder is largely without foundation.
+In addition, it is statistically very unlikely that your child has bipolar disorder, especially if they are 14-years old or younger.

 Let’s consider bipolar disorder in kids of different age groups – teens (aged 13-18), children (aged 4-12) and toddlers.